For a brief time, we will be giving away a FREE Gerber File.

 For the first time, Southern Machinery is giving away a FREE Gerber File!
 If you need help with your design process, we are gladly here to help.
 Let us make your manufacturing set-up easy and efficient.

 We at Southern Machinery know and understand what is needed for a successful PCB Assembly.
-If you need guidance with design, CAD, equipment configuration, training, just ask!
+If you need pharmacy guidance with design, CAD, equipment configuration, training, just ask!
 Southern Machinery is not just a place to buy machines, but also a place to get your technical questions answered.
 So ask us!
 We want to help you find your PCBA solutions.

 Industrial IoT, exciting words that get thrown around in today’s EMS.
 While we are actively engaged with developing Smart Factories with embedded technologies, we know that today’s after-sales services are vital.
 Here’s a look at our process and how you can find confidence in our approach to After-Sales Services.